 - 4. If the combination temperature and pressure relief valve on the appliance discharges periodically, this may be due to thermal expansion in a closed water supply system.
 Contact the water supplier or local plumbing inspector on how to correct this situation.
-Do not plug the combination temperature and pressure relief valve outlet. - 5.
-Monthly drain off a gallon of water from the water heater to remove silt and sediment.
+Do not plug the combination temperature and pressure relief valve outlet for any reason. - Monthly, drain off a gallon of water from the water heater to remove silt and sediment.